mozdevs/html5-games-workshop/src/content/platformer/step16_en.md

 However, you might have noticed that the finished version of the game is a bit more **polished**:

 - It features a loading state (useful for when you publish your game in the Web)
+- It has a music track playing in the background.
 - The main character can jump higher or lower depending on how much time the up arrow key was pressed.
 - The main character features a dying animation.
 - The main character has a "enter the door" animation for when a level it's finished.